Death of Benito Mussolini: Shooting, 28 April 1945

 Although several conflicting versions and theories of how Mussolini and Petacci died were put forward after the war, the account of Walter Audisio, or at least its essential components, remains the most credible and is sometimes referred to in Italy as the "official version".

 It was largely confirmed by an account provided by Aldo Lampredi and the classical narrative of the story was set out in books written in the 1960s by Bellini delle Stelle and Urbano Lazzaro, and the journalist Franco Bandini.
 Although each of these accounts vary in detail, they are consistent on the main facts.

 Audisio and Lampredi left Milan for Dongo early on the morning of 28 April 1945 to carry out the orders Audisio had been given by Longo.
 On arrival in Dongo, they met Bellini delle Stelle, who was the local partisan commander, to arrange for Mussolini to be handed over to them.
 Audisio used the nom de guerre of "Colonnello Valerio" during his mission.
 In the afternoon, he, with other partisans, including Aldo Lampredi and Michele Moretti, drove to the De Maria family's farmhouse to collect Mussolini and Petacci.
 After they were picked up, they drove 20 km south to the village of Giulino di Mezzegra.
 The vehicle pulled up at the entrance of the Villa Belmonte on a narrow road known as via XXIV maggio and Mussolini and Petacci were told to get out and stand by the villa's wall.
-Audisio then shot them at 4:10 p.m. with a submachine gun borrowed from Moretti, his own gun having jammed.
+Audisio then shot them at 4:10 p.m. with a MAS-38 submachine gun borrowed from Moretti, his own gun having jammed.
 There were differences in Lampredi's account and that of Audisio.
 Audisio presented Mussolini as acting in a cowardly manner immediately prior to his death whereas Lampredi did not.
 Audisio said he read out a sentence of death, whereas Lampredi omitted this.
 Lampredi said that Mussolini's last words were "aim at my heart".
 In Audisio's account, Mussolini said nothing immediately prior to or during the execution.

 Differences also exist with the account given by others involved, including Lazzaro and Bellini delle Stelle.
-According to the latter, when he met Audisio in Dongo, Audisio asked for a list of the fascist prisoners that had been captured the previous day and marked Mussolini's and Petacci's names for execution.
+According to the latter, when he met Audisio in Dongo, Audisio asked for a list of the Fascist prisoners that had been captured the previous day and marked Mussolini's and Petacci's names for execution.
 Bellini delle Stelle said he challenged Audisio as to why Petacci should be executed.
 Audisio replied that she had been Mussolini's adviser, had inspired his policies and was "just as responsible as he is".
 According to Bellini delle Stelle no other discussion or formalities concerning the decision to execute them took place.